 Donating new artefacts or archive material

 We are always interested in offers of material relating to D-Day and the Battle of Normandy, whether items dating from the Second World War or later material such as veterans' memoirs.
 We are part of Portsmouth Museums Service, and also collect material connected to the city and to Portsmouth people as a whole during the Second World War (and in other periods of time).
 If you are planning to bring potential donations with you, please contact us in advance with more information about what you are offering, so that we can arrange an appointment for you with the relevant staff: contact us by email (main contact: Andrew Whitmarsh, D-Day Museum Development Officer).
 We are particularly interested in the history of the items (such as who used or owned them, if known), their size and condition.
-At present (late 2016-early 2017) we are having to focus on planning for our new displays and may not be able to reply immediately.
+At present (summer-autumn 2017) we are having to focus on planning for our new displays and may not be able to reply or provide access to collections immediately.

 The D-Day Museum's archive collections